Table of Contents

 -

-Machines could still communicate 2-way on a level that wasn’t prevented by the firewall or that is below user’s direct awareness (ARP, DHCP, etc.)
+Machines could still communicate 2-way on a level that wasn’t prevented by the firewall or that was below user’s direct awareness (e.g. ARP, DHCP, etc.)

-Typical use cases for a hardware-level protection would include installing a sniffer that captures network traffic while being undetectable, or setting up a highly secure, one-way system for e.g. generating PKI keys.
+Typical use cases for hardware-level protection include setting up a transparent network sniffer/monitor or e.g. a secure system for generating PKI keys.

 Ethernet (LAN) Cable Basics

-There is nothing special about ethernet wire colors — you could put the 8 wires into connectors on both sides in the same order (1-1, 2-2, etc.) and you would have a working cable.
+Cable wires are color-coded for easier identification on both ends, but there is nothing special about them — as long as you put 8 wires into connectors on both sides in the expected order (1-1, 2-2, etc.) it would work.

 However, there are two nuances to keep in mind: